M-R-Epstein/poetics/poetics/data/README.md

 **Rhyme head**
 string - This is the initial segment of the rhyme scheme for a given repetitious form which is not repeated.
-Because this segment is always the same, it should consist of capital letters ("AA" for example).
+Because this segment is always the same, it should consist of capital letters (`AA` for example).

 **Rhyme core**
 string - This is the segment of the rhyme scheme for a given repetitious form that is repeated any number of times.